chikuchinmaya/Docker/docker-compse-note.md

     ```

-* To Create the architecture and running in the background*
+*To Create the architecture and running in the background.*

 ```bash
 docker-compose up -d